ManvishK7122/Data-Job-Salary-Analysis/README.md

 ```

 - Note that all the clarification and information about company size and employment type is confirmed by the discussion posts within the Kaggle Dataset by the owner.

-- Here is the dataset after all the data cleaning

 ## Data Analysis/Questions